-participation of all sectors of civil society.
+The world faces unprecedented challenges on account of climate change and achieving global goals requires the participation of all sectors of civil society.
 We are ready to do our part.

-Eligible Project Categories We allocate the proceeds of Sustainable Financing Instruments to finance and/or refinance loans to customers or our own operating activities.
+Eligible Project Categories

+We allocate the proceeds of Sustainable Financing Instruments to finance and/or refinance loans to customers or our own operating activities.
 The allocation of the proceeds is as follows:

-- Eligible Social Categories - Proceeds of RCBC's Sustainability Bond go to Eligible Green Categories and Eligible Social Eligible Categories
+- Proceeds of RCBC's Green Bond or Green Loan go to Eligible Green Categories - Proceeds of RCBC's Social Bond or Social Loan go to Eligible Social Categories - Proceeds of RCBC's Sustainability Bond go to Eligible Green Categories and Eligible Social Eligible Categories

-Being a leading domestic financial institution and a responsible corporate entity, RCBC is doing its part to reduce global warming and helping the Philippine government meet its The environmental and social impact assessment process is commitment under the Paris Agreement on Climate Change a systematic way of identifying and assessing the type and to reduce 70% of its greenhouse gas emissions and decrease scale of impact a project may have on the environment and communities.
-The ESMS assessment takes place before a lending global warming to 1.5 degrees by 2030. decision is made, and continues during the life cycle of the loan Our sustainable portfolio is growing and continues to be agreement with the client.
-The ESMS assessment is done at least ahead of our investments in coal and other fossil fuel energy annually.
+Being a leading domestic financial institution and a responsible corporate entity, RCBC is doing its part to reduce global warming and helping the Philippine government meet its commitment under the Paris Agreement on Climate Change to reduce 70% of its greenhouse gas emissions and decrease global warming to 1.5 degrees by 2030.